Daniel-Liu-c0deb0t/block-aligner/README.md

 complex striped profile would probably not show up.
 With horizontal and vertical vectors, we can easily look up scores with shuffles for protein alignment, where there are 20 amino acids.
-Of course, this is probably a bit slower than the anti-diagonal approach, but you also can't handle protein scoring matrices or grow any blocks to handle large gaps.
+Of course, this is probably a bit slower than the anti-diagonal approach, but you also can't handle protein scoring matrices or grow any blocks to handle large gaps with that approach.

-Everyone loves numbers, so there are some preliminary AVX2 results below.
+Everyone loves numbers, so here are some preliminary AVX2 results below.
 Note that there are a lot of non-Rust libraries that are not here that are very fast.
 More work is needed to compare against those.
 ```